Born from NASA technology and perfected for sleep.

 Even when wrapped warm in a duvet, your body’s core temperature can still drop quickly if you apply cold treatments to your head and face.
 That said, the old wives’ tale of losing around 80% of our heat through our heads isn’t accurate.
 In reality, it’s about 10%—not so surprising given that the head takes up around 7% of the body’s surface area.

-If the idea of the frozen cloth isn’t appealing, you can also try neck cooling tubes – just freeze them and put around the neck to help chill down in the night.
+If the idea of the frozen cloth isn’t appealing, you can also try neck cooling tubes—just freeze them and put them around the neck to help you chill down at night.

 Fill a hot water bottle and pop it in the freezer for a bed-friendly icepack.
 Don’t forget that water expands when it freezes, so don’t fill your bottle to the brim to avoid bursting it.
 Once frozen, wrap it up in a towel and cuddle up to it like you would a hot water bottle.
 Alternatively, place it on the hottest body parts, notably your head, chest or legs.